-4.18 There is enough remaining capacity both at active landfill sites and those with outstanding permission to meet the ever declining need over the plan period and beyond.
+4.19 There is enough remaining capacity both at active landfill sites and those with outstanding permission to meet the ever declining need over the plan period and beyond .
 If this situation changed for any reason, then other capacity close by in West Yorkshire could meet any remaining needs.

-&lt;sup>37 See the Waste Topic Paper for a breakdown of future landfill provision and potential requirements during the plan period.
+See the Waste Topic Paper for a breakdown of future landfill provision and potential requirements during the plan period.

-Table 4.2 Future Waste Management Capacity and Gaps (all figures tonnes per thousands ('000)
+Table 4.2 Future Recycling and Composting Waste Requirements (tonnes per annum)